thingsboard/thingsboard.github.io/docs/user-guide/rbac.md

 ## Examples and How-Tos

-See list of configuration examples and videos below for the most popular use cases.
+See list of configuration examples below for the most popular use cases.

 ### Smart Buildings: Separate User Groups per Facility